JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 1. Defining your regions of interest
 2. Configuring your simulation parameters
 3. Preparing your base directory structure
-4. Adding reference (vlidation) data
+4. Optional: Adding reference (validation) data

 While the individual steps are detailed in other pages of this living document, on this page we outline the quickstart using our setup helper.

+If you already have prepared a base directory and a configuration file, you can skip to step 4.

 ## 1. Defining Regions of Interest